-Malaisrie lives with his wife and three children in Chicago’s Lincoln Park neighborhood.
+Malaisrie lives with his wife and three children in Chicago.
 He plays classical piano, and his kids are all learning musical instruments, too.
 As a family, they love to soak in all that the city has to offer.

 “Chicago’s a great international town, packed with restaurants, parks and culture that our whole family loves,” he says.
 “Plus it’s a hub, so it’s easy to get anywhere else in the world.”

 That geographic desirability is ideal for Malaisrie, who is also a philanthropist in his family’s native country of Thailand.
-As president-elect of the Thai Physicians Association of America, he spends much of his free time raising funds for hospitals and schools on the other side of the globe.
+As a past president of the Thai Physicians Association of America, he spends much of his free time raising funds for hospitals and schools on the other side of the globe.